mdpunch/SWAT_analysis/README.md

 key_to_order = { 27:0, 25:1, 23:2, 22:3, 20:4, 21:5, 26:6, 24:7 }
 ```

 *Note:* The calibration from one obs_id was applied to another obs_id with simultaneous telescopes, to check that the calibration was working!
+But, the calibrations above are too small to make a difference, given the 2.5ns step of the TATS.

 ## Plot_Deltas